Antimonate

 In chemistry an antimonate is a compound which contains a metallic element, oxygen, and antimony in an oxidation state of +5.
 These compounds adopt polymeric structures with M-O-Sb linkages.
-They can be considered to be derivatives of the hypothetical antimonic acid H_{3}SbO_{4}, or combinations of metal oxides and antimony pentoxide, Sb_{2}O_{5}.
+They can be considered to be derivatives of the hypothetical antimonic acid H3SbO4, or combinations of metal oxides and antimony pentoxide, Sb2O5.

-Historically these compounds were assumed to be analogous to the phosphates and formulas such as LiSbO_{3}·3H_{2}O and Na_{2}H_{2}Sb_{2}O_{7}·5H_{2}O were used and the compounds described as hydrated meta-antimonates and pyro-antimonates.
-LiSbO_{3}·3H_{2}O is now known to be LiSb(OH)_{6} and contain the Sb(OH)_{6}^{−} anion and that Na_{2}H_{2}Sb_{2}O_{7}·5H_{2}O is actually NaSb(OH)_{6}.
+Historically these compounds were assumed to be analogous to the phosphates and formulas such as LiSbO3*3H2O and Na2H2Sb2O7*5H2O were used and the compounds described as hydrated meta-antimonates and pyro-antimonates.
+It is now known that LiSbO3*3H2O is actually LiSb(OH)6, containing the [Sb(OH)6]− anion, and that Na2H2Sb2O7*5H2O is actually NaSb(OH)6.

 Nomenclature

-IUPAC recommendations are that compounds with anions containing antimony(V) have the antimonate(V) suffix or antimonate followed by a charge number, for example the Sb(OH)_{6}^{−} ion would be called hexahydridoxidoantimonate(V) or alternatively hexahydroxidoantimonate(1−).
+IUPAC recommendations are that compounds with anions containing antimony(V) have the antimonate(V) suffix or antimonate followed by a charge number, for example the [Sb(OH)6]− ion would be called hexahydridoxidoantimonate(V) or alternatively hexahydroxidoantimonate(1−).